aws-samples/reinvent2019-aim362-sagemaker-debugger-model-monitor/README.md

 In the console goto Amazon SageMaker and create a new notebook instance.
 Give the created notebook a name, use the default settings and the instance size of ml.t2.medium.
 If you are using an Event Engine account, the execution role for the notebook will have been created during the account creation process.
 (The notebooks only access Amazon S3 and Amazon SageMaker services in this workshop)

-Once created open your notebook and from the terminal run:
+Once created open your notebook and from the Jupyter terminal on the notebook instance run:

 ```
 cd SageMaker/